jonasjohansson8908/cd-demo/README.md

 * A Github account.
 * A CircleCI account.

-The demo show how every push to the github repository will be processed by CircleCI and deployed to Google cloud platform.
+The demo show how every push to the github master branch will be processed by CircleCI and deployed to Google cloud platform.
 ![](readme_img/website.png)